-In October of 2019, GHC's Board of Trustees adopted its new seven-year Strategic Plan (now called College Plan), made up of a mission, a vision, and five priorities.
-The plan was the result of a seven-month process known as Envision the Future.
-The Envision the Future campaign included many opportunities for input from employees, students, community members, and the Board of Trustees.
+process known as Envision the Future.
+The Envision the Future campaign included many opportunities for input from employees, students, community members, and the board of trustees.
 This process is explained in detail in the College's 2019-2026 College Plan.
 [Appendix 2: GHC 2019-2026 College Plan; Appendix 3: Envision the Future Campaign]

-Once the high-level elements of the College Plan (Mission, Vision, and College Priorities) were adopted, College Priority Work groups were formed.
-These working groups made up of faculty, staff, and students, spent a year plus deciding on the objectives, indicators, and metrics for the five College Priorities.
-[Appendix 4: CP Membership List] Work groups, which collaborated with Institutional Research and Reporting, reviewed disaggregated data from multiple data sources relevant to their priority.
+Once the high-level elements of the College Plan such as Mission, Vision, and College Priorities were adopted, college priority work groups were formed.
+These working groups made up of faculty, staff, and students spent over a year deciding on the objectives, indicators, and metrics for the five College Priorities.
+[Appendix 4: CP Membership List] Collaborating with Institutional Research and Reporting, the work groups reviewed disaggregated data from multiple data sources relevant to their priority.
 Together they identified indicators of success and metrics to measure these indicators.
-Each work group's indicators and metrics, as well as other supporting data, are displayed in an in-depth Tableau Dashboard that is available on the College's intranet and summarized in a Summary Scorecard that is designed to be shared with the College.
+Priority indicators and metrics, as well as other supporting data, are displayed in in-depth Tableau dashboards that are available on the College's intranet and summarized in a Summary Scorecard that is designed to be shared with the College Community.
 [Appendix 5: Example Internal Dashboard-CP#3; Appendix 7: CP Summary Scorecards]

-The dashboards are updated regularly by the Director of Institutional Research and Reporting (DIRR) as new data becomes available.
-Three of the dashboards that contain quantitative data are substantially complete, while the other two, which contain more qualitative data, are still being developed.
-Although the metrics are set for these indicators, the baseline data and related targets are not yet available for all metrics.
 Each dashboard includes information about the priority, definitions, and data sources, as well as the metric data and in some cases other supplemental data supporting the priority.
-As appropriate to the data, the dashboards contain options for disaggregating data (this is discussed further in Section 2 below).
+As appropriate to the data, the dashboards contain options for disaggregating data-this is discussed further in Section 2 below.

-Once established by the Work Groups, the objectives, indicators, and metrics were shared with the CPC.
-The Committee, which includes at least one lead from each College Priority Work Group, was able to help identify overlaps in the plans and connect those folks who need to work together.
+Once established by the work groups, the objectives, indicators, and metrics were shared with the CPC.
+The Committee, which includes at least one lead from each college priority work group, was able to help identify overlaps in the plans and connect those folks who need to work together.
 Additionally, the CPC was able to identify gaps where connections still needed to be made.
 For example, it was determined that the new Guided Pathways Director would serve on CP #2 to better connect the work of the College's Guided Pathways efforts with the College Priority #2 Action Plan.